zoumson/Log/README.md

 Applications can log at a code level for debugging or at a user level for audits and phorbidden access register.

-Every operating system have routines or services running on the background with the task of taking notes of everything that is happening.
-This way a SysAdmin can detect security breaches, malfunctions etc.
 <!--Built with -->
 ### Built With